suvreal/Krudo/README.md

     ```

 5. Import database structure from provided file: krudo_sql_structure.sql
-6. Run application in PHP webserver
+6. Run application in PHP webserver.
+For example as below in root of application:
+    ```
+    php -S localhost:8000
+    ```
-7. App is implemented and provied on desired path
+7. App is implemented and provied on desired path, for example: localhost:8000
+8. Default user is provided to login

 ## Usage:
 Generally there is important to clone and paste root of app into adequate folder, import database and run webserver for this app.
 More steps below.